bitplane/bitplane.net/~/doc/todo/index.md

   * uh-halp-data
   * vidi18n
   * yapotron
-* objective c writeup
+* objective c writeup + projects
+* archive.org
+  *
   * Scan Input Magazine if nobody else has, put on archive.org and link it.
 * Write something about Paul Budnik's philosophy and how it inspired me.
 * Date and log transition to Ubuntu from Windows story.
 * Articles: